Hen Party Planning Checklist for Wiltshire | 2026 Guide

 Confirm any craft workshop bookings (e.g., floristry, pottery).

-Secure your spot for any hands-on creative activities the group wishes to enjoy.
+Secure spots for any hands-on workshops your group wants to try.

 Finalize specific walking routes for Avebury or a chosen AONB location.